FiniteLo0p/FiniteLo0p/README.md

 - 👋 Hi, I’m Jason (aka @FiniteLo0p).
 - 👀 I’m interested in strengthening and polishing my development skills.
-- 🌱 I’m going to be taking a data structures class during the upcoming fall (2022) at university and the last two semesters focused on programming in Python.
+- 🌱 I’m currently working on my Python skills after taking two recent programming courses in college.
-- 💞️ I’m looking to collaborate on any projects that will have me and help me grow.
+- 💞️ I’m looking to collaborate on any projects that will help me grow.
 - 📫 Feel free to reach out if you would like some assistance or have any questions.

 <!---